What to expect

 Segal AmeriCorps Education Award

-scholarship funds paid to historically black colleges and universities (HBCUs)
+education awards paid annually to historically black colleges and universities (HBCUs)

 Things you should know